gentee/eonza-docs/en/scripts/exit.md

 **Exit code**
 You can specify a numeric code that the program will return when it stops working.
 The default value is **0**.

+**Timeout (msec)**
+If you want to pause before the script exits, specify the desired timeout in milliseconds.
+This can be useful if you need to wait for console output or a report in the browser.